monimoybharadwaj-spec/Cryptocurrency-Volatility-Prediction/README.md

-# Cryptocurrency Volatility Prediction using Machine Learning
+# Cryptocurrency Volatility Prediction

+---

-## Project Overview
+## Problem Statement
-This project builds and deploys a machine learning system to predict short-term cryptocurrency price volatility.
+Cryptocurrency markets are highly volatile, making risk management, trading strategies, and portfolio allocation extremely difficult.
+This project builds a machine learning system to predict short-term cryptocurrency price volatility using historical market data and technical indicators.
+Instead of predicting price direction, this system predicts how unstable the price will be in the near future.

+---

+## What is Volatility Prediction?
+Volatility measures how much an asset’s price fluctuates over time.
+High volatility means large and unpredictable price movements, while low volatility indicates more stable prices.

-Volatility is modeled as the rolling standard deviation of log returns and predicted using technical and liquidity-based indicators derived from historical market data.
+In this project, volatility is modeled as the rolling standard deviation of log returns and predicted using technical and liquidity-based indicators derived from historical market data.
+The system does not try to predict whether the price will go up or down — it predicts how unstable the market will be, which is critical for risk management, position sizing, options pricing, portfolio allocation, and algorithmic trading.

-The project follows a complete end-to-end data science lifecycle including:
-- Data preprocessing and cleaning
-- Exploratory data analysis
-- Feature engineering
-- Model training and comparison
-- Hyperparameter tuning
-- Model deployment using Streamlit
+---

+## End-to-End Machine Learning Workflow

 ---